distantsoil/Freshservice-Ticket-Modules/README.md

 > [!CAUTION]
 > If you choose to try this on a real environment, you do so at your own risk.
 Many changes this code makes **CANNOT** be reversed.
 >
+> **NEVER** use this tool without the consent and authotization of your IT department and department leaders.
+>
-> Never use this tool without the consent and authotization of your IT department.
-If you **are** the IT department or IT department head, **READ AND UNDERSTAND EVERYTHING** before you try to use this.
+> If you **are** the IT department or IT department head, or, frankly, anyone else, **READ AND UNDERSTAND EVERYTHING** before you try to use this.
 Especially the bit above about this being 100% vibe coded and purely as an experiment.
+>

 # Freshservice Ticket Intelligence Toolkit